puppetlabs/puppet-docs/source/pe/2.5/cloudprovisioner_vmware.markdown

 template and a virtual machine.
 VMware templates contain the information needed to build new virtual machines, such as the operating system, hardware configuration, and other details.
-A virtual machine is an existing machine that has already been provisioned on the vSphere server.
+A virtual machine is an existing software machine that has already been provisioned on the vSphere server.

 The following information is returned:

 - The location of the template or machine
-- The status of the machine (for example, poweredOff or poweredOn)
+- The status of the machine (for example, `poweredOff` or `poweredOn`)
 - The name of the template or machine on the vSphere server
 - The host name of the machine
-- The instanceid of the machine
+- The `instanceid` of the machine
 - The IP address of the machine (note that templates don't have IP addresses)
 - The type of entry - either a VMware template or a virtual machine